solana-foundation/solana-improvement-documents/proposals/XXXX-xof-hashing.md

 The Strobe designers released an official implementation in C available at [https://sourceforge.net/p/strobe](https://sourceforge.net/p/strobe/code/ci/master/tree/).
 Moreover, a minimal Strobe-128 implementation in Rust is available in the [source code](https://github.com/zkcrypto/merlin/blob/main/src/strobe.rs) for the merlin crate.

-To add support for the STROBE protocol framework, cSHAKE can be adapted with different parameters such as TODO.
-Additionally to hashing, that us implemented for Keccak, additional sponge functions need to be implemented, such as:
+The STROBE protocol framework can be build on top of the current Keccak implementation or on top of the cSHAKE implementation, as outlined in the Strobe-128 [implementation](https://github.com/zkcrypto/merlin/blob/main/src/strobe.rs) of the merlin crate.
+Additionally to hashing, that is currently implemented for Keccak, additional sponge functions need to be implemented, such as:
 - Adding associated data
 - Key Addition
 - Extract hash/pseudorandom data (PRF)